Peter Dennehy '08 at Mt. Aspiring National Park, New Zealand

 The "number of participants" entry in the Comments column is per semester.
 Numbers often fluctuate from semester to semester and this entry is aimed at providing a general sense of program size.

-The academic calendar at universities in Australia and New Zealand follows the seasons of the southern hemisphere with the "first semester" beginning after the southern hemisphere summer in late-February and extending to late-June and the "second semester" running from mid-July to mid-November.
+The academic calendar at universities in Australia and New Zealand follows the seasons of the southern hemisphere with the "first semester" beginning after the southern hemisphere summer in mid-February and extending to late-June and the "second semester" running from mid-July to mid-November.

 Approval of participation, including completion of a Bates application, is required to receive credit for study on any of these programs or universities.
 Please see Dean Sawyer or Mr. Das, in the Off-Campus Study Office in Roger Williams Hall, for further information and discussion.